-For efficiency purposes, we performed a simple frame-by-frame detection by the HSSM+OC method to track the hand in each frame.
-When the orientation of the hand is unknown, the system exhaustively evaluated the registration results on 8 different orientations only for the first frame.
-For each of the subsequent frames, the system updated the orientation that was associated with each state in the HSSM, based on the detected hand on the previous frame.
+TABLE 1 Object Detection Results of HSSM on Branch and Hand Data Sets orientation that was associated with each state in the HSSM, based on the detected hand on the previous frame.
 Furthermore, since no large motions occurred in our experiments, we applied a local window that surrounded the previously detected hand to prune out many candidate edges in the current frame.
 With these implementation choices, our system tracked the hand pose at a speed of 3-5 seconds per frame.
 Note that no additional temporal constraints were employed in the current implementation.
-Incorporating recursive Bayesian filters like Kalman [43] or particle filters [44] remains a topic for future investigation.
+Incorporating recursive Bayesian filters [43] or particle filters [44] remains a topic for future investigation.